What is “Browser Caching”?

 Browser caching is one of the easiest to implement website speed performance optimization tasks.
-And while it may have little impact on the initial load time of your web page, it can make subsequent page views significantly faster.
+While it may have little impact on the initial load time of your web page, it can make subsequent page views significantly faster.

 To find out if your website is set up with browser caching enabled, you can use the following tool.